House Kombucha is a family-run, community startup dedicated to bringing the ancient tradition of fermenting a living, probiotic tea into modern light.

 Our management and brew teams are all Oakland-based, and involved in a number of social justice, human rights, and ecological organizations.
-We frequently sponsor community events and donate 1% of our kombucha to local organizations like Bay Localize, Green Festival, Inner City Advisors, Ferment Change, and the Sustainable Economies Law Center.
+We frequently sponsor community events and donate 5% of our kombucha to local organizations like Acta Non Verba: Youth Urban Farm Project, Rooted in Resilience, Green Festival, Inner City Advisors, Ferment Change, Planting Justice, and the Sustainable Economies Law Center.

 Please learn more about us in the sections below!